 3. Understand pending vs settled (and approvals)

-The budget overview includes both settled and pending — but the exact type of pending/settled and whether review is complete matters.
+In Pleo budgets, we show both settled and pending expenses in the budget overview, so you can track spending in real time — but the exact type of pending/settled and whether review is complete matters.

 - Open the expense